Coder-Scoop-Inc/laravel-paypal-integration/README.md

 #### paypal/demo - GET

-This route allows you to test your credentials and post a sample payment; you can play with the endpoints and not have to worry about building up the JSON for a payment.
-Otherwise it behaves exactly like paypal/payment, and returns a data object of the same structure.
+This route allows you to test your credentials and post a sample payment; It will return a payment_id and approval_url  that you can use  to test the endpoints and not have to worry about building up the JSON for a payment

 #### paypal/payment - POST